YellowOnion/steam-runtime-tools/docs/container-runtime.md

 Steam Runtime 3, `sniper`, is another newer runtime based on Debian 11 (released in 2021).
-It is very similar to `sniper`, except for its base distribution being 2 years newer: this means its core libraries and compiler are also approximately 2 years newer.
+It is very similar to `soldier`, except for its base distribution being 2 years newer: this means its core libraries and compiler are also approximately 2 years newer.